Tourism Fernie Home Page

 River Etiquette

-• Avoid overtaking other paddlers in rapids - wait for flatwater to pass another boat.
+• Avoid overtaking other paddlers in rapids - wait for flatwater before you attempt to pass another boat.

 • Respect the solitude and privacy of other groups having a river experience on the shore.